Evidence of Financial Support

 Note: Students accompanied by family members who will have F-2 or M-2 status as "Dependents" must provide an additional $5,000 of financial sponsorship per dependent.

 Evidence of Financial Support

 Students requesting F-1 or M-1 immigration status are required to show personal funds or financial sponsorship adequate to permit full-time study without working off-campus.
 The estimate above includes Academic Expenses (tuition, fees, books and supplies) for one academic year of two semesters and Living Expenses based on a twelve month year.
-Sponsors must show the ability to pay for all expenses listed, even if the student may not need some of these estimated expenses paid for at this time.
+Financial Sponsors must show the ability to pay for all expenses listed, even if the student may not need some of these estimated expenses paid for at this time.

-If the Student is Sponsored (by generally not more than 2 individual persons who "promise" financial support), each sponsor is required to complete the following requirements:
+If the Student is Sponsored (by generally not more than 2 individual persons who "promise" financial support), each financial sponsor is required to complete the following requirements:

 By signing the Affidavit, the Financial Sponsor agrees, and promises to provide support for the student.

 * Montgomery College has partnered with Flywire for simpler and reliable International Wire Transfer.
 For more information, see the Payments in Full section of the payment options page.